-Tech stocks boost Wall Street as reports bolster hopes of trade deal
+Tech stocks lift Wall Street as reports brighten hopes of trade deal

 Separately, the Financial Times said Beijing was offering to increase its annual purchases of U.S. agricultural products.

-“There are expectations that some sort of an interim deal will emerge from these meetings,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.
-“Investors certainly seem more hopeful now than they did two days ago.”
+“Investors are hoping for an interim deal, they aren’t expecting anything big, but are cautiously optimistic,” said Michael Geraghty, equity strategist at Cornerstone Capital Group.

-Escalating trade tensions, intensifying efforts to impeach President Donald Trump and signs of slowing economic growth rocked equity markets in October, with the S&P 500 and Dow Jones indexes off more than 2% since the end of September.
+Trade tensions, efforts to impeach President Donald Trump and signs of slowing economic growth have taken a toll on equity markets in October, with the S&P 500 and Dow Jones indexes off about 2% since the end of September.

+Rising geopolitical risks have also not offered investors any respite.
+Turkish President Tayyip Erdogan said on Wednesday a military operation targeting Kurdish fighters in northeast Syrian had begun.

 A sharp contraction in U.S. manufacturing data, as well as a dismal reading on business activity last week has raised bets of a third interest rate cut by the Federal Reserve this year.

-Fed Chair Jerome Powell flagged openness to further rate cuts on Tuesday, repeating that the central bank would act “as appropriate” amid an economy that he said was likely to continue to expand.
+Fed Chair Jerome Powell flagged openness to further rate cuts on Tuesday.
+At 2 p.m.
+ET, the central bank is due to release minutes from its September meeting.

-The session's gains were broad-based, with all the major S&P 500 sectors trading higher and 29 of the 30 components of the blue-chip Dow Jones Industrial Average index .DJI in positive territory, with only Johnson & Johnson (JNJ.N) declining.
+The session's gains were broad-based, with all the major S&P 500 sectors trading higher and 29 of the 30 components of the blue-chip Dow Jones Industrial Average index .DJI in positive territory, with Johnson & Johnson (JNJ.N) the only decliner.

-The drugmaker’s shares fell 1.4% after a jury awarded $8 billion in punitive damages to a man who accused it of failing to warn that young men using its antipsychotic drug Risperdal could grow breasts.
+The drugmaker’s shares dropped 2% after a jury awarded $8 billion in punitive damages to a man who accused it of failing to warn that young men using its antipsychotic drug Risperdal could grow breasts.

-Energy stocks .SPNY also gained 1.2%, tracking an increase in oil prices.

-Investors will now turn their eye to the third-quarter earnings season, which begins next week with U.S. banks reporting to gauge the health of the domestic economy.
+Investors will now turn their eye to the third-quarter earnings season, which begins next week with U.S. banks reporting, to gauge the health of the domestic economy.

 Analysts expect the worst quarterly profit performance since 2016, with earnings for S&P 500 companies estimated to fall 3.1% from a year earlier, based on IBES data from Refinitiv.

-Shares in Netflix Inc (NFLX.O) fell 1.4%, the most on the S&P 500, after two brokerages cut price targets on the video streaming service provider’s shares.
+The communication services sector .SPLRCL posted the smallest gain among the 11 major sectors, weighed by Netflix Inc (NFLX.O), which was down 1.6% after two brokerages cut price targets on the video streaming service provider’s shares.

-Advancing issues outnumbered decliners for a 2.95-to-1 ratio on the NYSE and a 2.20-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 2.11-to-1 ratio on the NYSE and a 1.66-to-1 ratio on the Nasdaq.

-The S&P index recorded seven new 52-week highs and five new lows, while the Nasdaq recorded four new highs and 54 new lows.
+The S&P index recorded nine new 52-week highs and 10 new lows, while the Nasdaq recorded five new highs and 86 new lows.

 Reporting by Arjun Panchadar and Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta